 In the Genetic Section (head Péter Kaló) most projects are focusing on the defense mechanisms against pathogens and host-pathogen interactions both in plants and animals.
 These topics include the study of the interactions between apple-bacteria Erwinia, chicken-bacteria Salmonella, pig-bacteria Ecoli, pepper-bacteria Xanthomonas, pepper-eelworms Meloidogyne, alfalfa-fungi Fusarium, pepper- virus TSWV.
 The newly established Microbial Genomic Group have established collaborations with other NARIC Institutes to improve profitable milk production with genomic tools and vine production in the Badacsony region with novel yeast starter cultures.

 The Agricultural Genomics and Bioinformatics Group is part of the central unit and as such it provides general bioinformatics and genomics services in the ABC.
 In the frame of the MANGFOOD project genomics and functional genomics methods were adapted by the group members to examine the mangalica pig genome.
 The Diagnostic group was established in 2013 and carries on viral diagnostic research and investigation in grapevine cultivars.
-The Plant tissue culture group as a service produces homozygous doubled haploid (DH) pepper lines by in vitro anther culture and performs tissue culture and micropropagation of pepper and apple.
+The Plant Tissue Culture Group as a service produces homozygous doubled haploid (DH) pepper lines by in vitro anther culture and works on development of DH cucumber.